PriyankaTiwary123/AutoComplete/README.md

 ### Features Included in application
 1. Responsive AutoComplete search integrated with open API of Dog Breed (This will help to search for breed of dog by entering any breeds such as Cocker spaniel, German Shepherd in the input box).
 2. There is a key-down and Key-up feature to browse through suggested list.
-3. Added Scroll to the suggested list.
+3. Added Scroll to the suggested